jayshiai/ObsidianVault/Categorical Values.md

 OH_X_valid.columns = OH_X_valid.columns.astype(str)
 ```

-We managed to get the error down to ~2
+We managed to get the error down to ~2000 from ~3000